aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 <td>3</td>
 <td>Retrieving all the vesting contracts of a given address and retrieving the list of beneficiaries from a vesting contract should never fail.</td>
 <td>Medium</td>
-<td>The function vesting_contracts checks if the supplied admin address contains an AdminStore resource and returns all the vesting contracts as a vector<address>.
+<td>The function vesting_contracts checks if the supplied admin address contains an AdminStore resource and returns all the vesting contracts as a vector&lt;address&gt;.
 Otherwise it returns an empty vector.
 The function get_beneficiary checks for a given vesting contract, a specific shareholder exists, and if so, the beneficiary will be returned, otherwise it will simply return the address of the shareholder.</td>
 <td>Formally verified via <a href="#high-level-spec-3.1">vesting_contracts</a> and <a href="#high-level-spec-3.2">get_beneficiary</a>.</td>
 </tr>